Find Your Registration Form

 Step 3: Make a consultation appointment

-Once you submit your registration package, the Front Desk staff will contact you to set a date and time for a consultation appointment with a disability counsellor.
+Once you submit your registration package, the Front Desk staff will contact you to set a date and time for a consultation appointment with a disability advisor.
 This can be done in person, over the phone, or by email.

 If you are having difficulties, you should also: